eea/eionet2-azure-jobs/README.md

     Config key : RUN_OBLIGATIONS_JOB
     ConfigurationListEntry: ReportingClientsUrl, ReportingInstrumentsUrl, ReportingObligationsUrl

+### Last sign in date job
+Updates the *LastSingInDate* field with the last time the user signed in based on signInActivity from GraphAPI.
+The date is related to any sign of the user in the tenant.
+**For the moment requires the beta endpoint of the Graph API**

+    Filters: SignedIn = 1
+    Config key : RUN_LAST_SING_IN_DATE_JOB

 ## On-demand jobs, to be run manually for specific cases

 ### User membership job - Helper job  - on demand